Review of Sydney Airport Demand Management

-The review will also inform the remaking of parts of the Legislation that are due to sunset on 1 April 2024.
+The Review will also inform the remaking of parts of the Legislation that are due to sunset on 1 April 2024.
 Sunsetting is an important mechanism for the Australian Government to implement policies to reduce red tape, deliver clearer laws, and align existing legislation with current government policy.

-The Discussion Paper outlines the scope of the Review and raises a number of important focus questions that the Australian Government is seeking your views on.
-The questions do not reflect current Government policy—they are designed to elicit discussion and the Paper is released without prejudice.
+The Discussion Paper outlines the scope of the review and raises a number of important focus questions that the Australian Government sought views on.
+The questions do not reflect current Government policy—they were designed to elicit discussion.
 Current Government policy is reflected in the Legislation.

-- changes to the aviation industry and demand since the Legislation was introduced—both resulting from the COVID-19 pandemic, and other changes to market dynamics
+- changes to the aviation industry and demand since the Legislation was introduced—both resulting from the COVID-19 pandemic, and other changes to market dynamics,

-- rapid advancements in emerging aviation technologies and quieter aircraft
+- rapid advancements in emerging aviation technologies and quieter aircraft,

 - any changes to community views since the Legislation was introduced, and